Whatsapp Icon

 Integrating complementary therapies can help alleviate symptoms, improve quality of life, and support overall well-being.
 These therapies should be used in conjunction with, not in place of, conventional treatments.

-• Acupuncture: May help in managing pain, nausea, and vomiting associated with chemotherapy.
+• Acupuncture: This may help in managing pain, nausea, and vomiting associated with chemotherapy.

 • Mind-Body Practices: Techniques such as meditation, yoga, and tai chi can reduce stress, improve mood, and enhance physical fitness.